yifanz/CSM213A/README.md

 #### Project Objectives

 1. Automate PRU and pinmux setup through a shell script that will handle the Linux device tree configuration.
-2. Enhance the prussdrv UIO diver to support single step and breakpoint debugging.
+2. Enhance the prussdrv UIO driver to support single step and breakpoint debugging.
 3. Write an example application to demonstrate how to access gpio, shared memory and the interrupt controller from the PRU.